 Fall Leaves Theme

-Pillows, blankets, throws, banner flags, and rugs can add a touch of fall leaves to your existing design.
+Pillows, blankets, banner flags, and rugs can add a touch of fall leaves to your existing design.
 Incorporate these items throughout your home, adding color to your entire house, entrance, and tables.

 Choose at least two leaf colors to use in your fall leaf theme.
 You can also use varying hues of these colors to add depth to your room.
 For example, red leaves can be brilliant scarlet hues to deep burgundy hues, depending on the tree species.
 Yellows can be vivid to dark golden hues.
 Add some brown to help weight the colors - and don't forget that these can vary from very dark brown to a soft tan.